-These procedures do not supersede or take the place of procedures established for students who violate professional standards applicable to a particular program or college.
+These procedures do not supersede or take the place of procedures established for students who violate professional standards applicable to a particular program, college or school.
 Separate procedures and/or outcomes may be invoked when students are found in violation of professional standards or codes of ethics related to special programs, licensure or certification as determined by the program’s external or internal professional requirements.
 It is the student’s responsibility to know and follow these standards/codes of ethics, which are part of the student’s academic program.
-These special expectations and procedures, including the appeals process, will be provided to the student upon enrollment in the program, and are available in published form in the administrative offices overseeing these programs.
+These special expectations and procedures, including the appeals process, will be provided to the student upon enrollment in the program and are available in published form in the administrative offices overseeing these programs.

 Every academic unit evaluates the academic performance of its graduate students at the close of each term, adhering to the standards of the Graduate School of Management and any additional standards promulgated by the unit.

 Graduate students must maintain a grade point average of at least 3.000 in all course work, including prerequisites, foundations, core, elective core, elective courses, whether they apply toward the degree or not.
 Specific attention is given to those admitted on Probationary Status.
 Those who do not meet the requirements outlined on their admission letter may be recommended for disenrollment.
 This is a university requirement and minimum standard for graduate courses and graduate students.
 Students are responsible for awareness of these standards, which are listed in the program section of the Graduate School of Management bulletin.

 Students that have below average or unsatisfactory work will be sent official notification to their Marquette email account from the Graduate School of Management.
 Marquette University email is considered an official form of communication.
 The results of this review are reported to the Office of the Registrar and noted on student records.